ElliotRedhead/NHL-TeamVersus/README.md

 1. As a user interested in a statistics comparison between two specific teams I want to manually select each team.
 2. As a user interested in comparing two random teams I want a feature that randomly selects these for me.

+### User Story Fulfilment

+1. I click the first team selector dropdown and then select a team from the options provided, I will then do the same for the second dropdown.
+The compare button appears, allowing me to confirm my team choices.
+The winner is announced in an alert messagebox and the statistics for each team is automatically shown.
+The attributes that each team has won/lost/drawn for are highlighted with different colours.

+2. I click the shuffle icon and two random teams are selected for me, the compare button appears allowing me to lock in these choices.
+The winner is announced in an alert messagebox and the statistics for each team is automatically shown.
+The attributes that each team has won/lost/drawn for are highlighted with different colours.

 ## Wireframes

 1.